consequently/consequently-hugo/content/news/2025/books-december-2024.md

 *[The Bayern Agenda](https://dmoren.com/writing/galactic-cold-war/the-bayern-agenda/)*.
 As with [the previous entry](https://dmoren.com/writing/galactic-cold-war/the-caledonian-gambit/), this was a fun spy thriller, with a cold war science fictional setting.
-I enjoy the characters, and Dan Moren has a deft hand as an author, weaving a plot which balances ratcheting tension and building suspense, while treating the reader—and his characters—with respect.
+Dan Moren has a deft hand as an author, weaving a plot which balances ratcheting tension and building suspense, while treating the reader—and his characters—with respect.
 I will enjoy reading the remaining entries in the series in the coming months.